OSH212/NarrateNews/README.md

 - beautifulsoup4
 - feedparser
 - newspaper3k
+(- openai)
-- openai
+- litellm

-Install the required packages using the following command: txt
+To install: run pip install -r requirements.txt

 Setup
-1. Set up the necessary environment variables:
+1. Create a .env file in your project directory:

 - OPENAI_API_KEY: Your OpenAI API key.
 - ELEVEN_API_KEY: Your ElevenLabs API key.
 - ELEVENLABS_VOICE_ID: The voice ID for the desired voice from ElevenLabs.

-2. Run the script, execute the main.py file (python3 main.py)
+2. Run the script, execute the main.py file (python3.11 main.py)

 The script will prompt you to enter the number of articles to process or 'All' to process all of today's articles.
 After processing, the summaries will be saved in the article_summaries.csv file, and the audio files will be saved in the output_audios directory.